ckan/ckanext-spatial/README.rst

 1. Install pycsw.
 There are several options for this, depending on your server setup, check the `pycsw documentation <http://pycsw.org/docs/installation.html>`_.

+   .. note:: CKAN integration requires at least pycsw version 1.6.1.
+Make sure
+             to install at least this version.

    The following instructions assume that you have installed CKAN via a `package install <http://docs.ckan.org/en/latest/install-from-package.html>`_ and should be run as root, but the steps are the same if you are setting